 Both the icons for "floppy" and "cdrom" provide shortcuts to those devices.
-You can access either of these devices by left-clicking once on them.
+You can access either of these devices by left-clicking once on one of the icons.

 Be aware of formatting

 If you place a floppy diskette in the drive, then select the floppy drive on your desktop, you may receive an error message such as "wrong fs type, bad option, bad superblock on /dev/fd0..."